-In [14], the author present a refinement of this method to factor differential operators on algebraic curves of positive characteristic relying on tools of algebraic geometry such as Riemann-Roch spaces and Picard 0 group which should solve this issue.
+In [132], Raphaël Pagès presented a refinement of this method to factor differential operators on algebraic curves of positive characteristic relying on tools of algebraic geometry such as Riemann-Roch spaces and Picard 0 group which should solve this issue.
 Additionally this work should allow for a better control of the size of the output of the factorisation.